seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 I do not much dislike the matter, but
-The manner of his speech; for’t cannot be
+The manner of his speech; for't cannot be
 We shall remain in friendship, our conditions
 So differing in their acts.
 Yet if I knew
 What hoop should hold us stanch, from edge to edge
-O’ the world I would pursue it.
+O' the world I would pursue it.

 **AGRIPPA**
-Give me leave, Caesar,–
+Give me leave, Caesar,--

 **OCTAVIUS CAESAR**
 Speak, Agrippa.

 **AGRIPPA**
-Thou hast a sister by the mother’s side,
+Thou hast a sister by the mother's side,
 Admired Octavia: great Mark Antony
 Is now a widower.